virtualdataset/metagen-docs/src/intro/why_virtdata.md

 # Why Virtual Data?

-First, let us define what virtual data is.

-Virtual data can be described by a recipe.
-It can be created at the time of access.
-Virtual Data is a lens into a set of data that may not exist yet, but which, once observed, is as tangible as data from a data set from storage.
-Virtual data is what results when you apply a sophisticated mapping function to a simple input.

-For example, the procedurally generated worlds of some your favorite video games may start out as a completely virtual data set.
-The mapping function can be thought of as the code that we often call the "procedural generation algorithm".

-In the purest sense of functional mapping, aka a [pure function](http://wikipedia.com/pure_function),

-Virtual data can be accessed like real data.
-It can be read.
-It can be written in some ways.

-It does not exist as persistent state.
-It is entirely defined by the recipes that describe its creation.
-Essentially, virtual data is data that is generated from procedural recipes on-demand.

 If it is not real data, then what is the value of it?
 Virtual data a thing that, when you need it, has no substitute.
 To explain why, let us consider the trade-offs in some basic